cDenton1/cDenton1.github.io/_posts/2025-07-10-Decrypter.md

 In between all of that it also calls the two functions that import the modules and creates the list used for the selection menu: **loadMods** and **dOptList**.

-Once any options have been set or dealt with, and the modules have been imported, the script moves into a while loop that runs as long as the users input doesn't equal 'e'.
+Once any options have been set or dealt with, and the modules have been imported, the script moves into a while loop that runs as long as the user's input doesn't equal 'e'.
 There are multiple if statements in this while loop for handling the options that are output, and handling the users input.

 For the option menu I setup a page system:
 - Prints at most five modules from the list